colber/eventtube-server/README.md

 ## Running the example

-The example requires a working Go development environment.
-The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.
+The example requires a working Go development environment or Docker.
+The [Golang GettingStarted](http://golang.org/doc/install) page describes how to install the development environment.

 Once you have Go up and running, you can download, build and run the example using the following commands.

-    $ go get github.com/gorilla/websocket
+    $ git clone git@github.com:colber/eventtube-server.git your_dir
-    $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
+    $ cd your_dir
-    $ go run *.go
+    $ go run main.go

-To use the chat example, open http://localhost:8080/ in your browser.
+For run the example in the Docker please use the following commands.

+    $ docker pull ptimofeev/eventtube:latest
+    $ docker run --name eventtube --rm -p 9000:9000 ptimofeev/eventtube

+After that the server will be started on the `locakhost:9000`

 ## Server